From 3 Minutes to 3 Seconds: My Voice Cloning Efficiency Revolution

 The system processed for about 15 seconds—a time span so short I couldn't even finish a sip of coffee—then played the generated result: "TechNova is always committed to innovative technology, bringing users a better digital life experience."

 My team and I listened to it at least ten times, then immediately contacted the client.
-The marketing director was so surprised that he couldn't speak: "This... this is impossible!
+The marketing director was so surprised he couldn't speak: "This... this is impossible!
 It sounds like Mr. Li himself recording in a professional studio!
 Even his unique pauses and tone fluctuations are exactly the same!"

 Completely Transformed Workflow